KARAIKUDI – a land of one of the finest culture and traditional lineage in the world.

 the start of the ten days long festival.
 There is 'theppa thiruvizha' (temple float festival),

 Poocheridal (flower offering festival), and this festival concludes with the

 grand 'thear thiruvizha' (temple car / chariot festival).
 The temple car is drawn circling the temple

-up to the Kattamman Kovil situated in southwest of Karaikudi, to be returned the next day.
+up to the Kattamman (elder sister of Koppudaiyal) Temple situated in Senjai, Karaikudi (southwest), to be returned the next day.

 One of the unique characteristics of this temple is that, the moolavar (presiding

 deity) itself is brought out of the sanctum sanctorum for special oblations and

 Chithirai 1, the Tamil New year that falls on April-14 usually, (falls at

 mid of April), is celebrated with grandeur, drawing large numbers of people

 from village area.
 This temple is few centuries old, which was renovated to its glory a decade ago.